Berkeley Lab-Led WarpX Project Key to 2022 Gordon Bell Prize

 Co-authors on this Gordon Bell paper include France Boillod-Cerneux, deputy at the CEA's Fundamental Research Department regarding numerical simulations; Thomas Clark, a Ph.D. student at CEA; Kevin Gott, a NERSC staff member working in the User Engagement Group; Conrad Hillairet, with ARM; Stephan Jaure, with Atos; Adrien Leblanc, with ENSTA Paris; Rémi Lehe, a researcher at Berkeley Lab; Myers, a member of the Center for Computational Sciences and Engineering at Berkeley Lab; Christelle Piechurski, the Chief HPC project officer for GENCI; Mitsuhisa Sato, deputy director of RIKEN Center for Computational Science; Neil Zaïm, a postdoc at CEA; and Zhang, a senior computer systems engineer at Berkeley Lab.

 Large-scale searches within hours

-In a paper titled “Extreme-scale many-against-many protein similarity search,” Selvitopi and his colleagues describe how they “unleash the power of over 20,000 GPUs” – short for graphics processing units – on the Summit supercomputer at the Oak Ridge Leadership Computing Facility to perform an “all-vs.-all protein similarity search on one of the largest publicly available datasets with 405 million proteins.”
+In a paper titled “Extreme-scale many-against-many protein similarity search,” Oguz Selvitopi, a research scientist with the Applied Math and Computing Research Division in Berkeley Lab’s Computing Sciences Area, and his colleagues described how they “unleash the power of over 20,000 GPUs” on the Summit supercomputer at the Oak Ridge Leadership Computing Facility to perform an “all-vs.-all protein similarity search on one of the largest publicly available datasets with 405 million proteins.”